StephenKing/st-g.de/_posts/2016-12-08-parametrized-jenkins-pipelines.md

 </blockquote>

 Instead, the list of choices has to be supplied as String containing new line characters (`\n`): `choices: ['TESTING\nSTAGING\nPRODUCTION']` ([JENKINS-40358](https://issues.jenkins-ci.org/browse/JENKINS-40358)).

+**EDIT January, 12th:** Previously, it was common to access these parameters using Groovy variables:

+{% highlight groovy %}
+echo "Will deploy to ${DEPLOY_ENV}"
+{% endhighlight %}

+The newer `params.PARAM_NAME` option provides sane defaults to also let the first run of the pipeline succeed, when the parameter is not yet defined by the user:

+{% highlight groovy %}
+echo "Will deploy to ${params.DEPLOY_ENV}"
+{% endhighlight %}